1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Itching or pain around the anus

-• A sensation of incomplete bowel movements
+• Desire to make incomplete bowel movements

 Causes

-• Hemorrhoids (swollen veins in the rectum or anus)
+• Hemorrhoids (swollen rectal or anorectal veins)

 • Anal fissures (small tears in the lining of the anus)